balderdashy/sails-docs/reference/websockets/sails.sockets/sails.sockets.removeRoomMembersFromRoom.md

 # sails.sockets.removeRoomMembersFromRooms()

-Unsubscribes all members of a room from one or more other rooms
+Unsubscribe all members of a room from one or more other rooms.

 ### Usage